jatin2507/docdelta/docs/PROVIDERS.md

 # AI Provider Configuration Guide

-DocDelta supports 7 major AI providers with 50+ models.
+ScribeVerse supports 7 major AI providers with 50+ models.
 This guide covers setup, configuration, and optimization for each provider.

 ## Overview